Heatblur-Simulations/f-4e-manual/src/cockpit/pilot/overhead_indicators.md

 ![LftShoot](../../img/pilot_shoot_light.jpg)

 Illuminates when missile firing parameters are met.
-Do not illuminate when in VI or A-G modes.
+Do not illuminate when in visual intercept or Air-to-Ground modes.

 ## Air Refueling Lights